 Special United Nations Development District (Manhattan)

-The Special United Nations Development District attempts to guide the development of the midtown area adjacent to the United Nations.
-A major feature of the district regulations is a unified design concept.
-The basic floor area ratio for the district was increased from 10.0 to 15.0 to promote special public amenities needed in the area and to implement the development plan.
+The Special United Nations Development District attempts to guide the midtown area adjacent to the United Nations.
+A significant feature of the district regulations is a unified design concept.
+In addition, the primary floor area ratio for the district was increased from 10.0 to 15.0 to promote exceptional public amenities needed in the area and to implement the development plan.